mrthreeplates/TRS-80_floppy_remapper/README.md

 #6 | 2 | 3 | 0 | 1 | Swap 0/1 with 2/3, boot from drive 2
 #7 | 3 | 2 | 0 | 1 | Swap 0/1 with 3/2, boot from drive 3

+While other drive mappings are possible (24 to be exact), I think restricting the possibilities to 8 of the most useful is a reasonable trade-off to gain simplicity.
+If your favorite mapping isn't listed above, the source code can always be modified as it is just a table in C.

-Whenever the disable switch is shorted, the remapper board will not affect the drive mapping (i.e map #0 is forced).
+First of all, whenever the disable switch is shorted, the remapper board will not affect the drive mapping (i.e map #0 is forced).

-Otherwise, the remapper board has a concept of a current map number and a default map number.
+Otherwise, the remapper board maintains both the current map number and a default map number.

 At first power on (of the TRS-80), the default map number is restored from EEPROM.
 This could be any of the 8 mappings.
+Upon first programming the PIC, this default map number is 0.

 The current mapping as well as the default mapping is changed via an out instruction (most easily done in basic).
 The formula to use is:

 out 244, 3 + map# * 4

 The change will take place immediately (as long as disable switch isn't shorted).
+The drive motors will turn on for 2 seconds as a harmless side effect (see Theory of operation below for what is really going on).

 Note that the current map will be remembered even if the TRS-80 reboots or is reset (as long as the remapper board has power).
 When the TRS-80 is powered off, the current map will be forgotten.